spu-predanalytics-213/welcome/README.md

 ## References

+- [Applied Predictive Modeling](http://appliedpredictivemodeling.com/) is a book on the practice of modeling when accuracy is the primary goal written by Max Kuhn, Kjell Johnson
 - [Descriptive Statistics](https://towardsdatascience.com/descriptive-statistics-f2beeaf7a8df)
 - IBM and Epic Apply Predictive Analytics to Electronic Health Records, by Zina Moukheiber, Forbes magazine, February 19, 2014.